Student doing lab work

 Provision exists for students on some courses to undertake their research in a ‘well-founded laboratory’ outside of the University.
 This may require travel to and attendance at a site that is not located in Oxford.
 Where known, existing collaborations will be outlined on this page.
 Please read the course information carefully, including the additional information about course fees and costs.

 Students on this course are part of the Medical Sciences Division; lectures and seminars cut across departments and collaborations are widespread within the University.
 You will be based in various units, building and campuses around Oxford, as well as in Tropical Medicine Units abroad.
-A list of units and can be found under the Research groups heading above (units are located in Oxford, unless stated otherwise).
+A list of units can be found under the Research groups heading above (units are located in Oxford, unless stated otherwise).

 Full-time students who aren't based at a Tropical Medicine Unit are subject to the University's Residence requirements.
 Part-time students who aren't based at a Tropical Medicine Unit are required to attend in Oxford for a minimum of 30 days each year.
 This time will be spent attending supervision meetings, skills training and other obligations.